razor1895/react-native-gifted-html/README.md

 # react-native-html-text
-A component convert html text to native views
+"A component converts html to native conponents